williewheeler/kite/README.md

 **Concurrency throttle:** A fail-fast concurrency throttle that rejects requests once a configurable concurrency limit is reached.
 Eventually throttles will be able to reject requests based on failure to meet SLAs.

-**Rate-limiting throttle:** A throttle that rejects requests after the client reaches a configurable limit on the number of requests in some time period.
+**Rate-limiting throttle:** A throttle that rejects requests after the principal reaches a configurable limit on the number of requests in some time period.
+The rate limiter uses Spring Security to determine the principal involved.

 I very much welcome contributions.
 It's pretty easy to add a new guard; just look at `org.zkybase.kite.guard` to see how to do it.